Centrelink

 The Centrelink Master Program, or more commonly known as Centrelink, is a Services Australia master program of the Australian Government.
 It delivers a range of government payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, students, apprentices and people from diverse cultural and linguistic backgrounds, and provides services at times of major change.
 The majority of Centrelink's services are the disbursement of social security payments.

 History and operations

 Centrelink commenced initially as a government agency of the Department of Social Security under the trading name of the Commonwealth Services Delivery Agency in early 1997.
 Following the passage of the Commonwealth Services Delivery Agency Act 1997, the Centrelink brand name came into effect in late 1997.
 Offices were established nationally to manage services to people in need of social security payments.

+In 1998, the government established the Centrepay payment system to allow recipients of Centrelink welfare payments to authorise automatic deductions from their welfare payments to pay for regular expenses.